About COTA ACT

 What COTA Does

-COTA ACT talks to Governments, the media and the community about issues of direct concern to all older people in the ACT.
+COTA ACT talks to Government, the media and the community about issues of direct concern to all older people in the ACT.
 We make regular submissions to government on issues affecting older people.

-As a member of several ACT government standing committees, such as the ACT Ministerial Advisory Council on Ageing, and special committees of enquiry, COTA ACT has ongoing input into the advice going to government.
+As a member of several ACT government standing committees COTA ACT has ongoing input into the advice going to government.

 COTA ACT also provides services – some on behalf of government – for older Canberra citizens.